 Roberta and her family are active in The Washington Revels, a community organization presenting and preserving music, dance and drama around cyclical celebrations (such as Winter Solstice celebrations and outdoor festivals in May).
 Roberta has served as Washington Revels Artistic Director for over a decade and resides in Silver Spring, MD.

 Sara Lokossou, Box Office Manager/Administrative Coordinator.
 Sara joined the Discovery Theater team in August, 2006.
 Before that, she was a full-time apprentice at Imagination Stage in Bethesda, MD.
 She hails from upstate NY where she earned a Bachelor’s Degree in Theatre Arts from Hartwick College.
 Sara has worked part-time at many local theatres in DC, including Woolly Mammoth Theatre Company, The Shakespeare Theatre, and Ford’s Theatre.
-Sara resides in Largo, MD with her amazing 4-year old son – who you may occasionally see jammin’ at a Tot Rock performance.
+Sara resides in Largo, MD with her amazing and energetic son.

-Sam Game, Project Manager for Produced Shows & Tools of Discovery Residency Program.
+Sam Game, Production Manager and Technician.
 Sam officially joined the Discovery Theater team in January 2015, but started out as an understudy for Albatross in June, 2014.
 He is a graduate of Phillips Exeter Academy and The George Washington University where he received a B.S. in Economics and a Minor in Theater.
 He has performed with The Washington Revels, GWU Department of Theater and Dance, as well as the GWU Music Department.
 Sam has also worked behind the scenes locally with Adventure Theater-MTC, Flying V, and Studio Theater.